 GRAPHIC-Take Five: "Our currency, your problem" - all over again

 The dollar juggernaut rolls on.
-The U.S. currency has rocketed to a near three-year high versus the euro EUR=, a 10-month high against the yen and an 11-year peak versus the Aussie.
+The U.S. currency =USD has rocketed to a near three-year high versus the euro, a 10-month high against the yen and an 11-year peak versus the Aussie.
 This month alone it's added 2.5% against six currency peers.

 Economic indicators are reinforcing the U.S growth engine's outperformance.
 The United States has the highest bond yields among developed nations and its companies keep beating earnings forecasts.
 It's relative resilience to coronavirus damage makes it today's safe-haven of choice.